cbielow/wintime/README.md

 WinTime64 -a -o log.txt -- Firefox.exe
 ```

-As you can see above, when passing additional arguments to either WinTime or your executable, it is probably best to use the `--` separator commonly found on Linux.
+When passing additional arguments to either WinTime or your executable, it is probably best to use the `--` separator commonly found on Linux.
 This ensures that arguments to WinTime vs. your executable are clearly distinct.
 Imagine your program has a `-v` flag (WinTime also has it).
 Calling
 ```
 WinTime64 yourProg.exe -v